alexharri/website/posts/move-to-monorepo.md

 <Image src="~/single-version-migration.png" />

 This can be difficult if your repositories are using different versions of the same dependency.

-I would strongly advise you to apply a single-version policy to your monorepo.

 ### Per-app version policy